 What is being done to fix it?

 Until recently, poor management has prevented any real improvement in Jackson, which is why the Justice Department ordered the city to bring in an outside manager for the water department in 2022, the Times reports.
-Repairs are finally underway, starting with the Colonial Country Club leak.
+Repairs are finally underway, starting with the Colonial Country Club leak and aided by a recent infusion of federal funds.

 Join our free newsletter for cool news and actionable info that makes it easy to help yourself while helping the planet.